thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 <br>

-The txon.js library "handshakes" a JSON String, validating conformance of its "data" property to extended type declarations from its "init" property.
-TXON is initialised as an Object with a "docs method", "handshake method", and "tests property".
+The txon.js library `handshakes` a JSON String, validating conformance of its `data` property to extended type declarations from its `init` property.
+TXON is initialised as an Object providing a `docs method` `handshake method` and `tests property`.

 ```
 const TXON = {